openego/eGo/doc/index.rst

 .. note:: Note, this software is under construction and not
           ready for a normal use.

-.. note:: Note, currently the data source of eGo relies on
+.. note:: Note, the data source of eGo relies on
           the Open Energy Database. - The registration for the public accessible API can be found on
           `openenergy-platform.org/login <http://openenergy-platform.org/login/>`_.

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 2

    welcome
    installation